brian-silabs/soc-empty-gpd-dmp/README.md

 ## Fixed issues :
-1. An issue where Commissioning Requests are sent right after each other The Sink does not have time to send back the Comm Reply in time
+1. An issue where Commissioning Requests are sent right after each other The Sink does not have time to send back the Comm Reply in time hence GPD stops commissioning

+2. An issue when using the RAIL MP library where RAIL_Idle(handle, RAIL_IDLE, ) aborts TX

 ## Known issues :
   * The GP Sink Sends the Commissioning Repliess too late (~ 74ms)